+Athletic Participation Requirements

+Academic Attendance Citizenship

-- Eligible = Passing all classes. - Probation = Failing one class.
+Eligible = Passing all classes.
+Probation = Failing one class.
 Student may participate as fully eligible student.
-However, student must attend a minimum of one academic table session per week in the content area not passing. - Ineligible = Failing two or more classes.
+However, student must meet with the teacher of the class not passing, no less than once per week.
+Ineligible = Failing two or more classes.
 Student may continue to participate in practices or meetings.
 However, student is not eligible to participate in contests or events.
-Ineligible students may not travel with club or team - Passing grades earned at the end of the school year and summer school (when applicable) will earn the student eligibility. - Course failure at the end of year will be carried into the fall for eligibility purposes requiring attendance at Academic Tables.

-- In order to be eligible to participate the day of a co-curricular event, a student must be on time and in school for the entire day.
-If extenuating circumstances apply, please explain the situation to an administrator ASAP. - Excused tardy with note from parent, to be submitted upon entry to school, may enable a student to participate. - Examples of excused absences include, but are not limited to: personal illness, death in the family, religious observance, quarantine, required court appearances, attendance at health clinics or other medical appointments for student, college visits, military obligations, impassable roads as determined by school transportation, absences approved in advance by the principal, and other reasons as may be approved by the Commissioner of Education. - To ensure that unexcused absences do not occur, please be certain that for every tardy to school or absence that a parent / guardian provides a signed written note providing the reason for the tardy or absence to the attendance office.
+Ineligible students may not travel with clubs or teams.
+Passing grades earned at the end of the school year and summer school, when applicable, will earn student eligibility for participation OR will earn eligibility for the student.
+In order to be eligible to participate the day of a co-curricular event, a student must be on time and in school for the entire day.
+If extenuating circumstances apply, please explain the situation to an administrator ASAP.
+Excused tardy with a note from parent, to be submitted upon entry to school, may enable a student to participate.
+Examples of excused absences include, but are not limited to: personal illness, death in the family, religious observance, quarantine, required court appearances, attendance at health clinics or other medical appointments for student, college visits, military obligations, impassable roads as determined by school transportation, absences approved in advance by the principal and other reasons as may be approved by the Commissioner of Education.
+To ensure that unexcused absences do not occur, please be certain that for every tardy to school or absence that a parent /guardian provides a signed written note providing the reason for the tardy or absence to the attendance office. • Students receiving more than two referrals with consequences during any 10-week marking period will be ineligible for co-curricular activities during the remainder of the 10-week period.